v0lta/PyTorch-Wavelet-Toolbox/README.md

 - adaptive wavelet support (experimental).
 - sparse matrix fast wavelet transforms (experimental).

+This toolbox is developed with pywt compatiblity in mind.

 #### Installation

 Install the toolbox via pip or clone this repository.
 In order to use `pip`, type: